-Fracture is the discontinuity or break in the bone which is usually accompanied by trauma to the surrounding tissue.
+Fracture is the discontinuity or breaks in the bone which is usually accompanied by trauma to the surrounding tissue.
 It commonly varies in size, severity, and treatment needed.
 They can range from slight missed crack in the bone to pelvic injury.

 Injuries to the surrounding tissues of the fractured site, involving the nerves, skin, vessels, muscles, or worse an organ can even demand a more complicated treatment.